jaateixeira/impress-academic.js/README.md

 * Suport for references lists
 * Stiles that focus more on content
 * Style for pictures that take all the screen
+* A dynamic timer that allows to see how long are you taking

 # Dependencies

-Impress-academic.js is nothing without [doubt impress.js ](https://impress.js.org/#/bored)
+Impress-academic.js is nothing without [impress.js](https://impress.js.org/).

 # How to use it for HTML/CSS/JS based presentations